mtitinger/zz_doc/internal/SEPASSRFNT-14-EEPROM-Management.md

 0004000
 ```

-Then use this file as fake eeprom image, to test dumping:
+* Then use this file as fake eeprom image, to test dumping:

 ```
 tlgate-eeprom -d
 ```

-Will rewrite this same file, but also parse the binary, and write a json version:
+This command will rewrite this same file in this 'simulated' case but also parse the binary, and write a json version:

 ```
 marc@marc-virtualbox:~/tlgate-eeprom/lib$ cat /tmp/eeprom.json